DPenner/SYSC-Project/README.txt

     Classes: MapView, MapController, TilePanel, EdgePanel, LayoutPanel

 DELIVERABLES:
-Design Documentation.docx - Our documentation on the design of our game.
+Design Documentation iteration 2.docx - Our documentation on the design of our game.
+Sequence diagrams are in sequence diagrams folder
+UML diagrams are in UML diagrams folder javadoc located inside jar file in folder "doc"

 KNOWN ISSUES:
 - MapView does not currently consider offsets: if 0 is not the minimum value for x and y,